padawanjoy/padawanjoy.github.io/_posts/2024-02-19-what-is-google-page-speed-insights.markdown

 # tags_color: '#e76797'
 featured: true
 ---
 Google PageSpeed Insights (PSI) is a free tool that measures the performance of a website and offers recommendations for improvement.
 It's essential for web developers and site owners alike, analyzing various aspects of a site including page load times, user experience, and accessibility.
-In this blog post, we'll dive deep into what Google PageSpeed Insights is, how to use it, its benefits, its relation to SEO, and explain the meaning behind each score category.
+In this blog post, we'll dive deep into what Google PageSpeed Insights is, how to use it, its benefits, its relation to SEO, and explain the meaning behind each score category.(If you want to learn about SEO, refer to [this post](https://padawanjoy.com/blog/what-is-seo-what-should-you-do-for-seo).)

 ## What is Google PageSpeed Insights?